Great Brink's Robbery

 The Great Brink's Robbery was an armed robbery of the Brink's building in the North End of Boston, Massachusetts, on January 17, 1950.
 The $2.775 million ($ million today) theft consisted of $1,218,211.29 in cash and $1,557,183.83 in checks, money orders, and other securities.
-It was at the time the largest robbery in the history of the United States and has been called "the crime of the century".
+It was at the time the largest robbery in the history of the United States and has been called "the crime of the century," and "the perfect crime ".
 The robbery remained unsolved for nearly six years, until estranged group member Joseph O'Keefe testified only days before the statute of limitations would have expired.

 Of the eleven people involved in the robbery, eight would receive life sentences after a trial, with two others dying before they could be convicted.
 Less than $60,000 of the more than $2.7 million stolen would ever be recovered.
 The robbery received significant press coverage and was eventually adapted into four movies.